|

 We live off lists in our house.
 Grocery lists, to do lists, dream project lists, chore lists… the lists go on.
 I’ve been using Trello to organize all my lists and schedules before putting things on my permanent calendars.
 The drag and drop cards make changing up your priorities extremely easy.
 Add both of you to the same account and boards so you can work together to build your dream life.

-Even if you’ve been married for years, or combined your entire lives prior to marriage, we can all benefit from a little extra time together.
+Even if you’ve been married for years, or combined your entire lives prior to marriage, we can all benefit from a few tips to make married life easier.
 These resources (and many others like them) can give you the opportunity to focus on building your relationship.
 Who knows, you may find some new common interests on your adventures together.

 Similar Posts